Absolute trust (split trust)

 -

-Our trust forms are editable PDFs.
-This means that you can complete them online and email to your client for them to print and sign.
+- If you prefer to use our editable PDF form, please send us the completed and signed trust documentation as soon as possible.
+This means that you can complete the form and email it to your client for them to print and sign.

-Completed, signed and dated, trust forms can be sent to us either by email (a scanned copy or even send a photo) or by post.
+Completed trust forms can be sent to us either by email (a scanned copy or even send a photo) or by post.

 Please remember to include the relevant plan number and ensure that the form has been signed and dated.